Innovation, Enterprise and Circular Economy - Distance Learning MBA

 Each module has been designed so that your understanding and knowledge is developed through using a variety of materials from textbooks and academic journal papers through to video clips, podcasts, on line discussions and live on line tutorials.

-For each module you will receive a textbook and a high quality study book containing essential study notes, case studies and short exercises to develop your understanding.
+For each module you will be provided with electronic access to a study book and the core text book through our Virtual Learning Environment (VLE).
+The study books contains essential study notes, case studies and short exercises to develop your understanding.
 The study books are written by academics from the Bradford School of Management many of whom are world leading authorities in their subject area.
 Each study book contains:

 9 study units, each unit is designed to develop your understanding of a particular subject area